 One piece of advanced support technology that makes Root Canal Treatment so successful in our practice is our investment in the state of the art Dental Operating Microscope.
 Its first class optical components and the lens systems incorporate brilliant, three dimensional and precise optics providing high-resolution images.
 It also provides the endodontist with a range of the number of magnification steps, thus resulting in greater control during the procedure.

-At The Perfect Smile, we ensure that the root canal treatments we carry out are performed to an incredibly high standard.
+We ensure that the root canal treatments we carry out are performed to an incredibly high standard.
 The success of root canal treatment is dependent on factors that we assess during the consultation.
 The success rate of a first-time root canal treatment is around 93%.

 Unfortunately, there can be some rare instances where root canal treatment may fail.
 This can be due to the current structure of your tooth, lack of aftercare or bacteria not responding to the treatment.
 Find out more about how root canal treatment can fail here.
+However on these occasions we can perform apicectomy to save the tooth..

-The Perfect Smile is focused on ensuring that your root canal treatment with us is a success.
+We focus on ensuring that your root canal treatment with us is a success.
 We take various procedures depending on your treatment outcome.
 Find out more about what to expect after a root canal treatment.

 The process starts with a FREE discovery consultation where we discuss your needs and requirements with a Computerised Photographic Assessment to help you understand the possibilities.